5 Tips to Build Your ERP Evaluation Team

 The internal ERP evaluation team will expand this list as it progresses through the project.

-We’ve expanded on each of these five phases in a previous blog post entitled Evaluating ERP Vendors – Evaluation Criteria.
 While each phase of the process is critically important, an examination of the desired future state is where most companies start.
 The fit of the vendor’s software to your requirements and desired future state is highlighted through a demonstration of the software.
 The team should provide the vendors with a view of the desired future state.
 The vendor then demonstrates how the software meets those requirements to achieve the future state vision.

 Tip 5: Understand ERP Evaluation Team Roles and Responsibilities